 |Student Loan #3||$2,000||4%|

 Using the debt avalanche, you would focus on first paying off Student Loan #2 because it has the highest interest rate, putting all your extra money toward it.
-You also would make at least the minimum payment on the other two loans as you worked to repay Student Loan #2 in full.
-Once that balance is paid off, you would turn your attention to Loan #1, the debt with the second-highest interest rate, and finally pay off Loan #3.
+You also would make at least the minimum payment on the other two loans as you work to repay Loan #2 in full.
+Once you paid it off, you would turn your attention to Loan #1, the debt with the second-highest interest rate, and finally pay off Loan #3.

 Step 2: Where the avalanche really starts to come down